top of page

 C: Please forgive me - what is that I feel? (yanks locks) - God’s socks indeed! you are real!

-B: Yes, well - you are hardly the first literary man to be outraged by my handsomeness - however, we shall get to business Mr. Coleridge - and a pleasant business it is too - for it happened that I met Sir Walter Scott last Spring - d'you know him? no? - he is a staunch and sturdy admirer of yours - and repeated to me a considerable portion of an unfinished poem of yours - ‘ The Tale of the Toothless Mastiff Bitch' - the wildest and finest I ever heard in that kind of composition
+B: Yes, well - you are hardly the first literary man to be outraged by my handsomeness - however, we shall get to business, Mr. Coleridge - and a pleasant business it is too - for it happened that I met Sir Walter Scott last Spring - d’you know him? no? - he is a staunch and sturdy admirer of yours - and repeated to me a considerable portion of an unfinished poem of yours - ‘ The Tale of the Toothless Mastiff Bitch’ - the wildest and finest I ever heard in that kind of composition

 C(scratches head): Indeed? a dog? - being fond of animals, I can see why you should like it (to self: dog? what dog? his Lordship’s nerves would appear worse than my own)

-C(is impressed): Ooh, John Murray of Albemarle Street? - 'though (shakes head in a birdlike fashion) - to be certain, my Lord - the poesy to which you refer - er, in sooth (is again mortified) - I cannot immediately recollect any canine-centric odes of mine, no matter how uncouth
+C(is impressed): Ooh, John Murray of Albemarle Street? - ‘though (shakes head in a birdlike fashion) - to be certain, my Lord - the poesy to which you refer - er, in sooth (is again mortified) - I cannot immediately recollect any canine-centric odes of mine, no matter how wild and uncouth

 B: Why - the “toothless mastiff bitch” - and the “witch Lady” - the descriptions of the hall - the lamp suspended from the image and more particularly of the Girl herself as she went forth in the evening (shivers as he stalks the room) - all took a such a hold on my imagination which I never shall wish to shake off

-C: Ah! your Lordship refers to the “Christabel" - why, I began composing that in the year 1797! - and what would your Lordship be wanting with it now ?
+C: Ah! your Lordship refers to the “Christabel” - why, I began composing that in the year 1797! - and what would your Lordship be wanting with it now?

 C(nods): By the ghost of Moses, I too know agitations of a domestic nature - assuredly manna for the creative juices - and for lining the pockets of our legislature

-B: What?? (rubs ears)
+B: What? (rubs ears)

 C: Oh, ‘tis too true! (curls lip) - the speech of the fair ones echoes throughout the wells of their nostrils - it is most disorienting